 ORRAA Policy Brief: Deep Seabed Mining

-Proponents of DSM aim to remove these deposits from the seafloor through large-scale industrial mining activity operating at depths ranging from 200 to 6,500 meters.
-Yet the scope of the risks from the impacts of such large-scale industrial extraction from these fragile habitats and on the biodiversity in the water column above them, are currently unknown.
+Proponents of DSM aim to extract these deposits from the seafloor through large-scale industrial mining activity operating at depths ranging from 200 to 6,500 meters.
+Yet the scope of potential impacts, and the risks that such large-scale industrial extraction poses to these fragile habitats and the biodiversity in the water column above them, remain unknown.

 Why is this important?

-The vast majority of deep-sea marine scientists, and a growing list of 27 countries (as of July 2024), from Palau to France, are advocating for a DSM moratorium, precautionary pause, or an outright ban.
-Given the scientific unknowns and potential collateral damage from opening the deep seabed to massive industrial extraction, as well as emerging climate and ocean risks, these countries argue for the application of a highly precautionary way forward.
+The vast majority of deep-sea marine scientists, and a growing list of 33 countries (as of May 2025), from Palau to France, are advocating for a DSM moratorium, a precautionary pause, or an outright ban.
+Given the scientific unknowns, and potential collateral damage from opening the deep seabed to massive industrial extraction, as well as emerging climate, ocean and human rights risks, these countries argue for the application of a highly precautionary way forward.

-The operational scale needed for seabed mining to break-even or potentially deliver a profit, together with the potential release of sequestered carbon, and the compounding of already-existing threats to marine biodiversity from ocean heating, pollution and acidification, are not currently environmentally or economically defensible.
+DSM will likely face significant challenges, including technological failure, unforeseen expenditures, environmental risks, and costly litigation battles.
+The potential release of sequestered carbon and compounding already-existing threats to marine biodiversity from ocean heating, pollution and acidification, make DSM not environmentally or economically defensible.

 Growing opposition